-In connection with our audit, we also performed an audit for compliance as required in the performance requirements for the District's 2018 Measure Z general obligation bonds for the fiscal year ended June 30, 2019.
-We conducted our audit in accordance with generally accepted government auditing standards.
-Those standards require that we plan and perform the audit to obtain sufficient and appropriate evidence to provide reasonable basis for our findings and conclusions based on our audit objectives.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Appendix A of the 2019-20 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objects.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.